esqueer/twitter_blue_blocklist/README.md

 There are 3 csv files in this repository:

-1. The original file I create with a filter of <2000 followers.
+1. The original file I create with a filter of <2000 followers.Twitter Blue Blocklist.csv
-2. The full active blue subscriber list excluding legacy verified sorted largest follower counts to smallest
+2. The full active blue subscriber list excluding legacy verified sorted largest follower counts to smallest. active_twitter_blue_subscribers_all-arr.xlsx
-3. The full active blue subscriber list split into columns <5000 for easier input into blockpartyapp.
+3. The full active blue subscriber list split into columns <5000 for easier input into blockpartyapp. active_twitter_blue_subscribers_all.csv

 Credit to https://github.com/travisbrown/blue for providing the full repository of twitter blue subscribers.